Nukinderuru/Practicing-C/README.md

 ## Binary trees

-* **bst.c** ontains the functions for creating a binary tree node, inserting it, traversing the tree (infix, prefix and postfix traversal), searching a node and deleting a node.
+* **bst.c** contains the functions for creating a binary tree node, inserting it, traversing the tree (infix, prefix and postfix traversal), searching a node and deleting a node.

 * **bst_test.c** contains several tests, checking if the abovementioned functions work correctly.